Teradata/developer-resources/docs/explore-and-analyze-data/example-projects.md

 Marketing to the ideal number of customer segments means you benefit from segmentation without having too many segments to manage.
 You can derive the ideal number of segments from comments from customer purchase history.

 For this use case, we provide customer comment data in an AWS Glue catalog in Iceberg format.
-After you access and inspect the data, you'll use an LLM to create a vector table, and then find the ideal k-means model and number of segments.
+After you access and inspect the data, you'll use a large language model (LLM) to create a vector table, and then find the ideal k-means model and number of segments.

 [Try it out](https://github.com/Teradata/ai-unlimited-demos/blob/main/UseCases/Segmentation_With_Vector_Embedding-SQL.ipynb)